 Even more of a wondrous (and rare) creature to behold is the desert tortoise.
 Like the vegetation at the Valley of Fire, all animals, artifacts, petrified wood, minerals, and rocks are protected by law.

 4. There were a lot of visitors in days gone by

 Long before the wildlife and plant life became protected at this park, lots of people made this their “go to” destination for hunting, food gathering, creating art, and performing religious ceremonies.
 From the prehistoric Basket Maker people to the Anasazi Pueblo farmers, the Valley of Fire was occupied between 300 B.C.E. to 1150 C.E.
 There are several designated sites within the park today where you can peruse the amazing rock art created by these ancient peoples.

-There are lots of visitors today.
+5. There are a lot of visitors today

 - 72 designated spaces throughout two areas for camping that include showers, tables, water, restrooms, and grills

 - 3 large group areas for meetings, celebrations, and picnics, and

 BONUS FACT – You can get married there